rebelsky/sams-assorted-musings-reflections/eng207-1b-annotated.md

 we want our chains removed."
 Perhaps you’ve heard that quote already.
 Liberated [39].
 You also learn that the accompany photograph is by Reginald L. Jackson, Ph.D. and is entitled _The Shackle_.
 Is it appropriate for me to have such a poster?
-Have I appropriated?
+Have I appropriated [40]?
 You don’t want to ask such questions.
 I notice your puzzlement and point you to the plate in the lower-right-hand corner: "Presented by Community Change, Inc. to Dr. Freda Rebelsky in appreciation for a lifetime commitment to racial justice."
-Interesting [40].
+Interesting [41].

 You glance back at the table.
-Your eye strays to a page of hand-written hieroglyphs, seemingly scrawled by a left-handed doctor after three consecutive nights of call, failing to notice their pen is running out of ink [41].
+Your eye strays to a page of hand-written hieroglyphs, seemingly scrawled by a left-handed doctor after three consecutive nights of call, failing to notice their pen is running out of ink [42].
 You decipher some sentences.
 The first two
-read: "You enter the office, and query about Klein’s bottle [42].
-They regard your question, and respond using Magritte’s Pipe [43]."
-Your brain speaks critiques---first quietly, then louder, then unbearably---critiques echoing from a small classroom in the northwest corner of a cottage on the southeast corner of campus [44], from one or more rooms up the stairs from that classroom, from a seemingly comfortable living room down the hall, from a Methodist temple to writing [45] promiscuous in its spirituality [46], from a seemingly quiet oasis of wisdom deep in the belly of a hog butcher [47], from a metaphorical Little Red Schoolhouse in a large lecture hall in a faux-Gothic cathedral of knowledge in the pit of that butcher’s belly [48], from a desk or small round table with but two or three people gathered around [49].
+read: "You enter the office, and query about Klein’s bottle [43].
+They regard your question, and respond using Magritte’s Pipe [44]."
+Your brain speaks critiques---first quietly, then louder, then unbearably---critiques echoing from a small classroom in the northwest corner of a cottage on the southeast corner of campus [45], from one or more rooms up the stairs from that classroom, from a seemingly comfortable living room down the hall, from a Methodist temple to writing [46] promiscuous in its spirituality [47], from a seemingly quiet oasis of wisdom deep in the belly of a hog butcher [48], from a metaphorical Little Red Schoolhouse in a large lecture hall in a faux-Gothic cathedral of knowledge in the pit of that butcher’s belly [49], from a desk or small round table with but two or three people gathered around [50].

 > Too much symmetry makes this piece seem like it’s written by a computer.
-Know your audience [50].
+Know your audience [51].
 Explain; not everyone will understand your terms.
 Vary your sentence length.
 Vary your sentence structure.
-Eschew obfuscation [51].
+Eschew obfuscation [52].
 This piece is sophomoric, perhaps even puerile.
-Ambiguity [52]!
-Don’t feel compelled to use the second person just because that’s from the most recent piece you read [53].
+Ambiguity [53]!
+Don’t feel compelled to use the second person just because that’s from the most recent piece you read [54].
 Fewer adverbs!
 Infuse your objects with meaning while acknowledging their provisionality.
-Don’t feel like you have to fit everything in [54].
+Don’t feel like you have to fit everything in [55].
 Ambiguity!
-My two-year-old daughter, in the crib, could write better than this [55].
-Don’t use the word "interesting" [56].
-Know your genre; place is not memoir [57].
-There are at least twenty basic sentence structures; learn more than one [58].
-Even competent writers struggle to make meta-writing seem natural [59].
-Thank you for this piece, it will serve as a useful example of habits other students should avoid [60].
+My two-year-old daughter, in the crib, could write better than this [56].
+Don’t use the word "interesting" [57].
+Know your genre; place is not memoir [58].
+There are at least twenty basic sentence structures; learn more than one [59].
+Even competent writers struggle to make meta-writing seem natural [60].
+Thank you for this piece, it will serve as a useful example of habits other students should avoid [61].
 Ambiguity!
-[61]
+[62]

 You ignore the voices.
 You ignore the voices.
-You ignore the voices, but they insist on being heard, raising new points, finding additional flaws, encouraging the author, encouraging you to ignore the obvious power dynamic in the room and share their words with me [62].
+You ignore the voices, but they insist on being heard, raising new points, finding additional flaws, encouraging the author, encouraging you to ignore the obvious power dynamic in the room and share their words with me [63].
 You grab a fidget from the table to quiet the voices lest you speak their truths.
 They insist that you address at least one of the critiques, at least to yourself, before they fade.

 "You enter ...
 They regard."
 "They enter ...
 I regard."
 "I enter ...
 You regard."
 "Phil enters ...
 Prof. R regards."
 "Student enters ...
 Professor regards."
 "Ashley enters ...
 I regard."
 "Professor enters ...
 Student regards."
-[63] The combinations are nearly endless.
+[64] The combinations are nearly endless.

-You settle on "You" and "I" [64] for reasons you enumerate.
+You settle on "You" and "I" [65] for reasons you enumerate.
 That quiets the voices, at least for a time.
 But why haven’t I done the same?
 Unlike the president, who you’ve heard avoided writing courses in his B.S., M.D., M.B.A., and Ph.D.
-[65] (so many letters!), I seem to embrace writing [66].
+[66] (so many letters!), I seem to embrace writing [67].
 I must hear similar voices.
 We’ve been through that, that experience of detailed critiques.
 You’re tempted to suggest changes.
 But this is not our fate.
 The power differential is too great; comments seem too risky.
 You search for something